This article will provide an in-depth breakdown of the college application deadline, an essential yet often overlooked factor in applying.

 Therefore, it should be your top priority to apply to college by the deadline.
 Remember, an application is useless no matter how qualified and well constructed it is if you didn’t submit it in time.
 After all, it’s called a deadline for a reason.
 If it’s submitted past the line, the application is “dead,” if you will.

-This article will break down everything you need to know about college application deadlines to help you send yours in on time.
+This article will break down everything you need to know about college application deadlines and when college applications are due to help you send yours in on time.

 The early action application period allows students to apply earlier than the regular application deadlines.
 These applicants will also receive their admission decision earlier than the regular applicants.